jefftranter/8080/disasm/README.md

 should work on any platform that supports Python.
 See the source code for more details.

-The file ex1.bin is an example binary file that can be used to test the disassembler.
+The files ex1.bin, ex2.bin, and ex3.bin are some example binary files that can be used to test the disassembler.

 usage: disasm8080.py [-h] [-n] [-a ADDRESS] [-f {1,2,3}] filename